 Space Mountain

 I’ve always loved Space Mountain.
-This space-themed, indoor coaster, dark ride is an icon.
-As you enter the queue, you’ll pass a variety of space-themed scenes until you finally enter the main area.
+This space-themed, indoor coaster dark ride is an icon.
+As you enter the queue, you’ll pass a variety of space-themed scenes until you finally enter the central area.
 At this point, it splits into two separate queues for the two tracks (both are the same).

-Space Mountain is an Individual Lightning Lane option, and the height requirement is 44 inches or taller.
+Space Mountain is a Lightning Lane multi-pass option, and the height requirement is 44 inches or taller.

 Rating: 8 for the theme, 7 for thrills